-CSHB 340 could forestall situations such as in Eastland County, where commissioners told the sheriff to cut a fence across a disputed road and the sheriff ultimately was sued and defeated for re-election.
-One road in Edwards County is subject to three lawsuits over ownership, and similar legal battles occur elsewhere in the state.
+CSHB 1117 could forestall legal disputes over road ownership.
+In Eastland County, for example, commissioners told the sheriff to cut a fence across a disputed road, and the sheriff ultimately was sued and defeated for re-election.
+One road in Edwards County has been subject to three lawsuits over ownership, and similar legal battles are ongoing elsewhere in the state.

-Property owners would receive adequate notice of the proposed county road map through the multiple notices in a countywide newspaper and by having the map available for inspection at the courthouse before the hearing.
+Property owners would receive adequate notice of the proposed county road map through multiple notices in a countywide newspaper and by having the map available for inspection at the courthouse before the hearing.
 In smaller counties, the "grapevine" and courthouse square conversations would provide even more adequate notice.
 Absentee landowners would be notified by information included in their yearly tax statements.